-The next day we visited it, but to be honest we didn’t see much, because, as in those strange dreams where you have to do something very simple that is continually blocked for some reason, so I and Aparicio between traffic jam, wrong bus stops, downpours etc… didn’t manage to see the mirador of the Panama Canal and the old town.
+The next day we visited it, but to be honest, we didn’t see much, as in those strange dreams where you have to do something simple, but you are continuously barred for some reason.
+Traffic jams, wrong bus stops, downpours, etc., prevented us from seeing the mirador of the Panama Canal and the old town.

-The invasion killed nearly 3,000 civilians, more or less like the September 11 attacks, but because these were Panamanian and not U.S. dead, no one wrote that it was the “most heinous crime that the humanity witnessed”,” the return of the era of barbarism”, or something similar.
-No, actually in the history books the invasion is officially remembered as a “surgical operation”.
+The invasion killed nearly 3,000 civilians, more or less like the September 11 attacks.
+Still, because these casualties were Panamanian and not U.S., no one wrote that it was the “most heinous crime that humanity witnessed”,” the return of the era of barbarism”, and similar.
+No. Instead, in the mainstream history books, the invasion is officially remembered as a “surgical operation”.
 Yes, by Jack the Ripper.

-For the record, I tried surfing for the second time in my life, the first was in Bali about 15 years ago.
+I tried surfing for the second time in my life.
+The first time was in Bali about 15 years ago.
 I can now definitely say that is not my sport.

-One day we went by motor boat to Coiba National Park , an island about 20 km from the coast, where until a few years ago there was a penal colony.
-Snorkeling we saw fish of all colors and even a small shark, hidden under a rock.
+One day we went by motorboat to Coiba National Park , an island about 20 km from the coast, where until a few years ago, there was a penal colony.
+While snorkeling around there, we saw many colorful fishes and even a small shark, hidden under a rock.

-After, I, Aparicio and Eva went to Bocas del Toro, again on the Atlantic, passing through the spectacular national park La Amistad.
-The archipelago of Bocas del Toro is also very nice although a little’ tourist.
-If the snorkeling in Santa Catalina has been so far the best about fish seen, the one in Bocas del Toro has been the best for the corals, as wonderful colored abstract compositions.
+From Santa Catilina, I, Aparicio, and Eva went to Bocas del Toro, on the Atlantic, passing through the spectacular national park La Amistad.
+Although a tourist place in some respects, the archipelago of Bocas del Toro is charming.
+And if the snorkeling in Santa Catalina has been so far the best regarding the fish seen, the one in Bocas del Toro was the best for the corals, gorgeous, as colored abstract compositions.

-I was a bit amazed by Panama because I thought it was a place where there isn’t much to see and to do.
-Instead even just with the places I’ve visited, it has nothing to envy of nations which are regular tourist destinations.
+I thought that Panama was a place where there wasn’t much to see and do.
+Instead, even just with the places I’ve visited, it has nothing to envy to countries which are famous tourist destinations.

-Finally we arrived at Puerto Vejo in Costa Rica, another seaside town on the Atlantic, full of lunatic rasta men.
-There we have been reached by Jorge, a Costa Rican friend of Eva, and yesterday they gave me a ride until here in San Jose, through beautiful streets and parks.
-On the way we saw a weird monkey, very lazy, embraced motionless to a tree trunk.
+Finally, we arrived at Puerto Viejo in Costa Rica, still on the Atlantic Ocean.
+It was a place full of lunatic rasta men.
+There, we were reached by Jorge, a Costa Rican friend of Eva, and yesterday they gave me a ride until here in San Jose, through beautiful streets and parks.
+I will tell you about it in my next post.

-And now I’m alone, but tomorrow I will reach Aparicio that, instead of flying back to Brazil, has at the last moment changed the ticket and is now on the Pacific coast.
+Now I’m alone again, but tomorrow I will reach Aparicio that, instead of flying back to Brazil, has changed his mind and flight ticket at the last moment and is now on the Pacific coast.

-The typical red frog, red-black indeed, of Panama and Costa Rica.
-It’s skin is poisoned and in fact is called dart frog because the natives used them to make their arrows poisoned.
-Probably, taken in small doses, give an hallucinogenic effect.
-Jorge, the Costa Rican guy, once accidentally touched one very poisonous and because of a small wound, the poison passed into his blood and he risked to die!
+The typical red frog, actually red-black, of Panama and Costa Rica.
+Its skin is poisoned.
+It is called ‘dart frog’ because the natives used them to poison their arrows.
+It is said that taken in small doses, the poison gives a hallucinogenic effect.
+Jorge, the Costa Rican guy, once accidentally touched one, and its poison passed into his blood through a small wound.
+He risked dying!

 Click here for a bigger map.

-New map of the places I visited.
+New map of the places I visited so far.
 On the coast of Brazil until the mouth of the Amazon river.
 On a cargo boat until Manaus, where I took a flight to Bogotà.
-Up in Colombia on the Caribbean coast, then down until Guyaquil in Ecuador.
-Again in Colombia, then Panama and Costa Rica, hopping between the Atlantic and Pacific Ocean.
+Up in Colombia on the Caribbean coast, then down until Guayaquil in Ecuador.
+Again in Colombia, then Panama and Costa Rica, hopping between the Atlantic and the Pacific Ocean.